 The Principal or designee will provide information regarding counseling options available in your area for you and your child if your child is a victim of sexual abuse or other maltreatment.
 DFPS also provides early abuse intervention through counseling programs.
 The Travis County location may be contacted at 512.369.0000.
 Services available in your county can be accessed at the following web address:

-www.dfps.state.tx.us/prevention and early intervention/programs available in your county/
+www.dfps.state.tx.us/prevention_and_early_intervention/programs_available_in_your_county/

 These websites are also helpful: